Hidden Markov model: Consider this example

+Markov process

-The Markov process itself cannot be observed, only the sequence of labeled balls, thus this arrangement is called a "hidden Markov process".
+The Markov process cannot be observed, only the sequence of labeled balls, thus this arrangement is called a hidden Markov process.
 This is illustrated by the lower part of the diagram shown in Figure 1, where one can see that balls y1, y2, y3, y4 can be drawn at each state.
 Even if the observer knows the composition of the urns and has just observed a sequence of three balls, e.g. y1, y2 and y3 on the conveyor belt, the observer still cannot be sure which urn (i.e., at which state) the genie has drawn the third ball from.
 However, the observer can work out other information, such as the likelihood that the third ball came from each of the urns.

 Weather guessing game

 Consider two friends, Alice and Bob, who live far apart from each other and who talk together daily over the telephone about what they did that day.
 Bob is only interested in three activities: walking in the park, shopping, and cleaning his apartment.
 The choice of what to do is determined exclusively by the weather on a given day.
 Alice has no definite information about the weather, but she knows general trends.
 Based on what Bob tells her he did each day, Alice tries to guess what the weather must have been like.

 Alice believes that the weather operates as a discrete Markov chain.
 There are two states, "Rainy" and "Sunny", but she cannot observe them directly, that is, they are hidden from her.
 On each day, there is a certain chance that Bob will perform one of the following activities, depending on the weather: "walk", "shop", or "clean".
 Since Bob tells Alice about his activities, those are the observations.
 The entire system is that of a hidden Markov model (HMM).

 Alice knows the general weather trends in the area, and what Bob likes to do on average.
 In other words, the parameters of the HMM are known.
 They can be represented as follows in Python: